 Examining how #GE2017 was reported to younger audiences by BuzzFeed and VICE with Susana Sampaio-Dias (University of Portsmouth) and Milan Kreuschitz-Markovič (University of Portsmouth).

 Working on a new project on Momentum, the political activist group founded in the wake of Jeremy Corbyn’s rise to leader of the Labour Party.
-I’ll be presenting work from this project at the annual conference of the Political Studies Association in April.
+I’ll be presented work from this project at the annual conference of the Political Studies Association in April.